 2. Collect Business and Solution Requirements

-When looking for a service or solution provider, provide prospective vendors with the background and the context to understand your business and its needs.
-Make a simple and concise RFP document and provide crucial information about your business.
-Knowing the exact issues you wish to address will empower vendors to respond adequately.
+The second step of the RFP development process is to pitch yourself, i.e., provide prospective vendors with the background and context to understand your business and its needs.
+Create a simple and concise RFP document and provide crucial information about your company.
+Moreover, knowing the exact issues you wish to address will enable vendors to respond properly.

 Below are the four vital areas of discovery that you should consider when gathering your business and solution requirements.